mward19/ImageAI/segmentation/README.md

 # About
 `segmentation` contains scripts and information about segmenting tomograms.
-Tomograms from the CryoET Data Portal are generally saved with the `.mrc` file format.v This file format is not compatible with ITK-SNAP, an open source 3D segmenation program.
+Tomograms from the CryoET Data Portal are generally saved with the `.mrc` file format.
+This file format is not compatible with ITK-SNAP, an open source 3D segmenation program.
 Many of the scripts in `segmentation/scripts` simply convert between file formats.

 # Segmentation Goals
 Our goal is to segment some subset of the tomograms stored on the CryoET Data Portal.